 The meeting was prompted by the Dec.
 4 council meeting, when city officials, residents and watchdog groups raised concerns that staff had already issued some permits with little discussion or oversight.
 The council voted to require City Manager Bill Lindsay to hold a public meeting this month to share information and encourage public feedback.

 The Aug.
 6 fire occurred when a 5-foot-long section of 8-inch carbon steel pipe carrying high-temperature gas oil sprung a leak, releasing hydrocarbons that soon ignited.
 The fire resulted in injuries to several workers and sent thousands of residents to hospitals in the area to seek treatment.
-Chevron has reported that the leak resulted from accelerated sulfidation corrosion,
+Chevron has reported that the leak resulted from accelerated sulfidation corrosion, exacerbated by low silicon content in the carbon steel.

 The Chemical Safety Board is expected to release its findings into the fire's cause early next year.